pnewall/developingdataproducts-c9w4/README.md

 The application can be viewed at https://pnewall.shinyapps.io/Passengers

-The documentation can be found in the man directory of this repository and is split over two files, namely ui.Rd and server.Rd.
+The documentation can be found in the man directory of this repository and is split over two files, namely server.Rd and ui.Rd.